A beginner ice climbing retreat in the Canadian Rockies

 Day 3 | Ice 102 - Advanced Technique

-After another breakfast, we'll once again head out to climb for the day.
+We'll once again head out to climb for the day.
 We'll warm up with some more top-roped climbing before spending the day putting a bit of polish on our ice technique.
 We'll cover techniques for steep ice, as well as advanced techniques to help you maximize efficiency with good body positioning and proper movement.

 After a full day, we’ll head back to town for another night at the hotel.
 This time you'll have the night off from any group activities, so you can rest and recoup, or head out and explore on your own.